Kosovo: United Nations administration

 After many weeks of discussions at the UN, the United States, United Kingdom and other European members of the Security Council formally 'discarded' a draft resolution backing Ahtisaari's proposal on 20 July 2007, having failed to secure Russian backing.
 Beginning in August, a "Troika" consisting of negotiators from the European Union (Wolfgang Ischinger), the United States (Frank G. Wisner) and Russia (Alexander Botsan-Kharchenko) launched a new effort to reach a status outcome acceptable to both Belgrade and Pristina.
-Despite Russian disapproval, the U.S., the United Kingdom, and France appeared likely to recognise Kosovar independence.
+Despite Russian disapproval, the US, the UK, and France appeared likely to recognise Kosovar independence.
 A declaration of independence by Kosovar Albanian leaders was postponed until the end of the Serbian presidential elections (4 February 2008).
 A significant portion of politicians in both the EU and the US had feared that a premature declaration could boost support in Serbia for the nationalist candidate, Tomislav Nikolić.

 In November 2001, the Organization for Security and Co-operation in Europe supervised the first elections for the Assembly of Kosovo.
 After that election, Kosovo's political parties formed an all-party unity coalition and elected Ibrahim Rugova as president and Bajram Rexhepi (PDK) as prime minister.
 After Kosovo-wide elections in October 2004, the LDK and AAK formed a new governing coalition that did not include PDK and Ora.
 This coalition agreement resulted in Ramush Haradinaj (AAK) becoming prime minister, while Ibrahim Rugova retained the position of president.
 PDK and Ora were critical of the coalition agreement and have since frequently accused that government of corruption.

 Parliamentary elections were held on 17 November 2007.
-After early results, Hashim Thaçi who was on course to gain 35 per cent of the vote, claimed victory for PDK, the Democratic Party of Kosovo, and stated his intention to declare independence.
-Thaçi formed a coalition with president Fatmir Sejdiu's Democratic League which was in second place with 22 per cent of the vote.
+After early results, Hashim Thaçi who was on course to gain 35% of the vote, claimed victory for PDK, the Democratic Party of Kosovo, and stated his intention to declare independence.
+Thaçi formed a coalition with president Fatmir Sejdiu's Democratic League which was in second place with 22% of the vote.
 The turnout at the election was particularly low.
 Most members of the Serb minority refused to vote.